Best-Selling Author Teams Up With MySpace For Exclusive Movie

 Google and MySpace Sign Deal Meaning Smoother Browsing Ahead

 Ergonomic Web giants Google have recently entered into an agreement with MySpace to “spruce up” the site, says MySpace reps.
-In the past few months, Google has been courting the social networking ring for a place to throw its hat in and has chosen to integrate its open source offline browsing solution Google Gears with MySpace’s interface.
+In the past few months, Google has been courting the social networking ring for a place to throw its hat in and has chosen to integrate its open source offline browsing solution with MySpace’s interface.
 What does this mean for you, the avid MySpacer?

 Initially, Google Gears will be primarily implemented into your MySpace inbox.
 Gmail users are already familiar with the ease of use that Google’s indexing provides–allowing quick keyword searches of messages and convenient labeling and sorting.